Sv443-Network/UserUtils/README.md

   foo: "hello",
   bar: 42,
 };
-/** If the format of MyConfig changes, increment this number */ const formatVersion = 2;
+/** If any properties are added to, removed from or renamed in MyConfig, increment this number */ const formatVersion = 2;
-/** Functions that migrate outdated data to the latest format - make sure a function exists for every previously used formatVersion! */ const migrations = {
+/** Functions that migrate outdated data to the latest format - make sure a function exists for every previously used formatVersion and that no numbers are skipped! */ const migrations = {
   // migrate from format version 0 to 1
   1: (oldData: any) => {